Chenzo/slack_webhook_boilerplate/README.md

 ## Set Up

-Edit config.php and add you own hooks:
+Rename config.example.php to config.php and then edit it to add you own hooks:

 define('WEBHOOK_URL','**[YOUR URL HERE]**');
 define('SLASH_TOKEN','**[YOUR TOKEN HERE]**');